PaulDanielML/MuJoCo_RL_UR5/README.md

 ![gif1](/media/gif_1.gif "Simple Grasp and Toss")

 ## **Updates**

+**Trials for Offline RL:** The folder *Offline RL* contains scripts for generating and learning from a dataset of (state, action, reward)-transitions. *generate_data.py* can be used to generate as many files as required, each file containing 12 transitions.

 **New gripper model available:** A new, less bulky, 2-finger gripper was implemented in the model in training setup iteration 3.

 ![new_gripper](/media/new_gripper.png "new gripper")